 6. Parchment Paper

-It’s a simple product but doesn’t underestimate it!!
-It helps cookies, brownies, and cakes from sticking to pans, plus makes for an easy clean-up.
-Using parchment paper is great so you don’t have to use extra fat to line pans.
+It’s a simple product but don’t underestimate it!
+It helps for even baking and helps cookies, brownies, and cakes from sticking to pans, makes for an easy clean-up, it creates a thin layer between the baking sheet that helps regulate the temperature,.
+Using parchment paper is also great so you don’t have to use extra fat to line pans.
 Depending on what you’re baking you can also reuse the paper.
-Also, you can easily fold the paper to make a piping bag!
+Not to mention, you can easily fold the paper to make a piping bag!

 There is a lot more we can talk about, but for now, we’ll start here.
-Soon I’ll post a few more tips to help make baking a stress-free and fun pastime.
-And before you’ll know it you be saying I love baking and I’m pretty good at it too!!
+I’ll post a few more tips to help make baking a stress-free and fun pastime.
+And before you’ll know it you be saying I love baking and I’m pretty good at it too!

 Hi Alie,